Open today: 1:00pm - 5:00pm

 • Family 1-day pass to North Dakota’s Gateway to Science

 In conjunction with the STEM All-Star recognition, the MDU Resources STEM Expo is held at the ballpark earlier in the day.
 This is a carnival-style event featuring hands-on STEM activities hosted by area businesses.
-The June 3rd STEM Expo is open to the public and runs from 10 am to 1 pm.
+The STEM Expo this year will be held June 1 from 10:00 a.m. to 1:00 p.m.
+This event is open to the public!

 2023 STEM All-Stars